-The fair value of the investment accounted for using the equity method, WEI DAO LTD. fair value of the equity appraisal report issued by an expert is lower than its relative carrying amount.
+The fair value of the investment was accounted for using the equity method.
+WEI DAO LTD.'s fair value of the equity appraisal report issued by an expert is lower than its relative carrying amount.
 The fair value is based on the income approach as the valuation method.
-After evaluation, the carrying amount of the Group's investment WEI DAO LTD was higher than the fair value by \$4,992 thousand.
-Impairment of investment accounted for using equity method loss \$4,992 thousand in 2022.
+After evaluation, the carrying amount of the Group's investment in WEI DAO LTD. was higher than the fair value by \$4,992 thousand.
+The loss on impairment of investment accounted for using the equity method was \$4,992 thousand in 2022.

-12. PROPERTY, PLANT AND EQUIPMENT
+13. PROPERTY, PLANT AND EQUIPMENT

 Decem December 31

-2022 2021
+2023 2022

-Assets used by the Group \$ 2,033,944 \$ 2,040,155
+Assets used by the Group \$ 2,297,770 \$ 2,033,944